 Sneaking Phone Calls & Writing Super Long Love Letters

 The inception of their romance was before cell phones and the internet’s existence.
 As a result, their ability to communicate with each other was limited.
 All they could do was sneak a phone call from a landline once in a while.
 Sukhdip typically phoned Cliff when she was at school but she had to know where he would be.
 It would have been so much easier now with Facetime, texting, etc. For the most part, Sukhdip and Cliff wrote super long love letters to one another, which had to be hidden or disposed of on Sukhdip’s part.

 “My mother had me take her to see Cliff and begged him not to marry me.”

-Our Top Tips/Advice To An Interracial/Intercultural Marriage
+Five Top Tips To An Interracial/Intercultural Marriage